 03 of 08

-Formerly called The Supermall, The Outlet Collection is refurbished and much more stylish than its predecessor.
+The Outlet Collection is refurbished and much more stylish than its predecessor.
 This large outlet mall has one very convenient aspect to it — the mall is in the shape of a circle.
 No matter where you park, one lap around the mall will return you to your starting point.
-The remodel also added an additional pass-through the center of the mall so you can loop back sooner than a full lap.
+There is also added an additional pass-through the center of the mall so you can loop back sooner than a full lap.
 The Outlet Collection is anchored by Nordstrom Rack, Bed Bath and Beyond, Burlington Coat Factory and there is a Wal-Mart across the street.
 You will find an array of outlets and stores, everything from Tommy Hilfiger to Gap to Old Navy.
-There is also a nice range of stores you won’t normally see at malls, including Black Market Minerals.

 Location: 1101 Outlet Collection Way, Suite 1268, Auburn, WA 98001